ianemcallister/Restaurant_Reviews/README.md

 4. **Launch the server and run the client site**

-	Run `gulp serve` to serve the project up.
-The site is served on port 3000 and utilizes a proxy to access a server hosted on port 5000.
+	Run `gulp serve` or `npm start` to serve the project up.
+The server will start listening on port 3000.

+	In your browser navicate to `localhost:3000`.

+## Hosted Site

+TBD

 ## Dependencies